-The building, made up of two glass towers connected by a ground-floor podium and a glass and steel bridge, is developed by Omniyat Properties, and includes over 56,000 square feet of office space, a club, several restaurants and a hotel, ME Dubai.
+The building, made up of two glass towers connected by a ground-floor podium and a glass and steel bridge, is developed by Omniyat Properties, and includes over 56,000 square metres of office space, a club, several restaurants and a hotel, ME Dubai.

 The design of the 93-metre structure removes the need for columns and is designed to maximise views and the absorption of natural light.
 The hidden base is meant to make the building appear as if it floating off the ground.

 “The idea was to create curves and openings with a view to the city and landmark buildings that are adjacent,” Hadid said in a 2014 interview.
 “I wanted to it to be a very large window to the city - this is where the idea of the void became a critical factor.”